Understanding and Improving Shoulder Range of Motion

 Flexibility is a crucial element of joint stability.
 Irrespective of whether you’re currently experiencing shoulder problems or not, you should do the following exercises to strengthen your shoulders and to improve their range of motion.
 These exercises not only improve your shoulder impairment symptoms, they also help prevent future injury.

 Before starting on these flexibility exercises, do a ten-minute warm-up session with light cardio.
 You should never stretch a cold muscle.
 You can also do these stretching exercises after your strength training sessions.
+Below, Coach Carlos demonstrates some helpful exercises you can do to improve your ROM.

 1. Wall Angels